Knowledge-Aware Evolution for Task-Free Streaming Federated Continual Learning with Arbitrary Class Overlap: Abstract

 \section{Abstract}

-Federated Continual Learning (FCL) leverages inter-client collaboration to balance new knowledge acquisition and prior knowledge retention in non-stationary data.
-However, existing batch-based FCL methods lack adaptability to streaming scenarios featuring category overlap between old and new data and absent task identifiers, leading to indistinguishability of old and new knowledge, uncertain task assignments for samples, and knowledge confusion.
-To address this, we propose streaming federated continual learning setting: per federated learning (FL) round, clients process streaming data with disjoint samples and potentially overlapping categories without task identifiers, necessitating sustained inference capability for all prior categories after each FL round.
-Next, we introduce FedKACE: 1) an adaptive inference model switching mechanism that enables unidirectional switching from local model to global model to achieve a trade-off between personalization and generalization; 2) a adaptive gradient-balanced replay scheme that reconciles new knowledge learning and old knowledge retention under overlapping-class scenarios; 3) a kernel spectral boundary buffer maintenance that preserves high-information and high-boundary-influence samples to optimize cross-round knowledge retention.
-Experiments across multiple scenarios and regret analysis demonstrate the effectiveness of FedKACE.
+Federated Continual Learning (FCL) leverages inter-client collaboration to better balance new knowledge acquisition and old knowledge retention on non-stationary data.
+However, existing FCL methods struggle to adapt to streaming scenarios where sequential and ephemerally accessible data chunks lack task identifiers and exhibit arbitrary class overlap, leading to confusion between old and new knowledge and an inability to sustain local inference on all encountered classes.
+To address this, we propose FedKACE with three components: 1) an adaptive mechanism that determines when to switch the inference model from the local to the global one to improve client-side inference performance; 2) a responsive gradient-balanced replay scheme that utilizes the ratio of the squared L2 gradient norms to balance client-specific knowledge between new acquisition and old retention; 3) a holistic buffer maintenance strategy that preserves highly informative and boundary-significant samples to enhance knowledge retention under class overlap.
+Experiments across multiple scenarios and theoretical analysis demonstrate the effectiveness of FedKACE.